 Where To Find Summer Bucks

-What better way to spend a hot summertime evening than cruising the countryside looking for big velvet toting bucks?
-In particular the buck you could possibly get a shot at this fall.
-Now is an often overlooked time to get a good idea of what bucks are in your area.
-Mature bucks this time of year tend to seek out open hardwood canopies adjacent to high quality summertime forages such as soybeans or alfalfa fields.
+This time frame of the summer is an often overlooked phase of scouting for mature bucks.
+Bachelor groups of bucks this time of year tend to seek out open hardwood canopies adjacent to high quality summertime forages such as soybeans or alfalfa fields.
 Depending on what type of parcel you hunt you may or may not have your particular hit list buck living on your property during the summertime.
 So do not be discouraged if you are not seeing any big bucks on your property.
-Often times their summer hang outs may be 1-2 miles away from their fall time core area.
+Often times their summer hang outs may be 1-2 miles away from their fall time core area, or in some case much further!

 So don’t be disappointed if there’s no deer on your hunting ground now because if he’s on your neighbors now, chances are he might end up on yours come fall.